Epowerj/pandemic/README.md

 # Pandemic

 This is an AI for the board game Pandemic.
-Made for a SSRP research project  at Ohio Wesleyan University.
+Made for a SSRP/REU research project  at Ohio Wesleyan University.

 ## Buiding